gnebbia/gnu_linux_appunti/README.md

 closely at the example, you’ll see that two sockets have a Recv-Q with 38 unread bytes in them.
 We’ll look into those connections once we know what the other columns mean.
+In detail, Send-Q is the amount of data sent by the application, but not yet acknowledged by the other side of the socket.
+Recv-Q is the amount of data received from the NIC, but not yet consumed by the application.

 ### Iptraf